31 May 2023

 4. Exemptions

-• Financial means from inheritance, gifts and matrimonial property rights (these may be subject to gift or inheritance tax);
+• Financial means from inheritance, gifts and matrimonial property rights (please note that an inheritance or gift tax might apply)

 5. Deductions